 By determining which expenses are “wants” and which are “needs,” you’ll be able to spend your money responsibly without going overboard.

-Financial Quick Tip: Consider giving yourself a set allowance to spend on your “wants.”
+Financial Goals Quick Tip: Consider giving yourself a set allowance to spend on your “wants.”
 If you’re saving up for something big, determine which “wants” you’re willing to spend less on each week.

 Credit or Debit?